Nathan-Woolmore/Nathan-Woolmore/README.md

 ## About Me

 Hello!
 I'm Nathan, a developer from Auckland, New Zealand.
 I enjoy programming and specialize in iOS app development, but I'm open to a variety of projects and opportunities.
+I'm passionate about creating beautiful and intuitive apps that provide great user experiences.
+I believe in the importance of good design and always strive to craft apps that are both visually appealing and user-friendly.
 Feel free to reach out to me!

 -   **Programming Languages**: Swift, Java, XML, Python, C#.
 -   **Frameworks & Tools**: UIKit, SwiftUI, Xcode, Git, CoreData, Android Studio, RESTful APIs, Adobe.